jremington/UWB-Indoor-Localization_Arduino/README.md

 ![Anchor_2_calibration](https://user-images.githubusercontent.com/5509037/151675622-8fdc3bac-088d-49b5-a4bf-96fc753d4aa2.PNG)

 2. All anchors must be uniquely identifed using the lowest bits of the assigned device addresses and their 2D or 3D locations must be accurately measured.
+See the anchor code for examples of addressing schemes.
 The measurement origin is arbitrary, but that choice will become the origin of the subsequent tag coordinates.
 Measurement units are arbitrary (feet, meters, etc.), but the examples assume meters.
-See the anchor code for examples of addressing schemes.

-3. In order to compute its position, the tag must recognize the broadcast anchor IDs and know the positions of the anchors.
+4. In order to compute its position, the tag must recognize the broadcast anchor IDs and know the positions of the anchors.
 See the tag code for examples.

 4. Anchor Placement: Anchors may be arbitrarily placed, but should be well distributed over the covered area.
 The corners of a large room are convenient.
 Coordinates must be carefully measured on a square grid.
 The tag coordinates will be reported in the same measurement units as the anchor coordinates, relative to the same origin.